LaiFengiOS/LFLiveKit/README.md

 LFLiveKit

-	LFLiveKit IOS mobile phone push code，Default format support RTMP，At the same time, the structure is very easy to extend.
+	LFLiveKit IOS mobile phone push code，Default format support RTMP and FLV，At the same time, the structure is very easy to extend.

 Podfile
 	To integrate LFLiveKit into your Xcode project using CocoaPods, specify it in your Podfile: